 Create Memorable Characters

 Having got the basics for winning a writing contest in place, it now comes down to the quality of your writing which decides how well your story places within the contest.
-Create interesting, memorable characters that reader’s form emotional connections with.
+Elevate your storytelling by creating characters that resonate with readers and judges alike.

-Then heighten this by placing them within a fascinating world, but one filled with jeopardy and intrigue.
+Then heighten the tension by placing them within a fascinating world, but one filled with jeopardy and intrigue.
 If you need support bringing a character to life, then have a look at How to Describe People.

 Write a Complete Story